shaofengzeng/SuperPoint-Pytorch/README.md

 # Result
-__Note that we train all the models on coco 2017 test set, and test them on val set.__
+__Note that the results of superpoint (rpautrat) are copied from [here] (https://github.com/rpautrat/SuperPoint/tree/master).
+However our model is trained on coco 2017 test set__

 ### Detector evaluation
 Repeatability on HPatches computed with 300 points detected in common between pairs of images and with a NMS of 4: